shauninman/MinUI/README.md

 # MinUI

-MinUI is a focused, custom launcher and libretro frontend for the RGB30, Trimui Smart, Miyoo Mini(s), and Anbernic RG35XX.
+MinUI is a focused, custom launcher and libretro frontend for the RGB30, Trimui Smart (and Pro), Miyoo Mini (and Plus), and Anbernic RG35XX.

 <img src="github/minui-main.png" width=320 /> <img src="github/minui-menu-gbc.png" width=320 />
 See [more screenshots](github/).